zhuohan/teamKill/docs/final.md

 Initially, the algorithm is really time-consuming and we provide the AI with simpler choices.
 At version 1, only when the situation is easier for the AI to do the human thought, will the AI do it.
 Usually, it happens when the AI is trapped on a small island with less than 100 tiles.
 If it uses the algorithm in a larger island, it will take more than 1 seconds to determine the next move.
 However, the AI usually moves 2-3 tiles each second, so it will die with that much delay.
 At that phase, we consider our AI to be: barely working.

-In the second version, we significantly improved the running speed of our algorithm and enable it to calculate the whole map (1600 tiles) within 0.25 second in Python.
+In the second version, we significantly improve the running speed of our algorithm and enable it to calculate the whole map (1600 tiles) within 0.25 second in Python.
 At this phase, our AI can easily use the human logic and navigate to that direction.

 ![Breadth First Search](v1.png){:class="img-responsive centered" height="80%" width="80%"}